Cross-platform C SDK logo

 • For small groups (less than 1000 elements) the differences are practically imperceptible.

-• For extremely small groups (up to 100 items) always use arrays.
-The asymptotic Sets improvement is marred by the much more efficient implementation of the Arrays.
+• For extremely small groups (up to 100 elements) always use arrays.
+The asymptotic improvement of sets is clouded by the much more efficient implementation of Arrays.

 ❮ Back